Mrs Katrina Payne

 Mr Daire Cunningham

 Drama & Theatre Studies is a very popular and well-established subject.
 It is a demanding subject in the fields of creative, practical and communication skills.
 Drama links well with all the arts subjects, but particularly with English and Moving Image Arts.
+Pupils can take Drama as a means of broadening their GCSE profile for courses such as medicine where the universities are seeking rounded individuals who are able to communicate with patients and medical teams.
+Other pupils have found it a useful A level subject for successful application to Law, Teaching, Broadcasting or Sports Science.

 The Drama department has a fully equipped Black Box-style performance studio, with an adjoining Green Room which doubles as a senior classroom.
 In addition to this, pupils are taught in a second multipurpose classroom which acts as another rehearsal space.